laserkelvin/LabSpecDB/README.md

 ## A git repository for managing spectroscopic frequencies

 There are two folders: `catalog` and `input`.
 Please put the right file in the right place!

+## Usage:

+Preferably, you will have your own analysis scripts to point to the folder, and adjust your usage accordingly.
+The plan is to also include scripts (to be written) that will generate the catalog files systematically, and perhaps some rudimentary searching functionality.

+A sample `template.int` is provided in input, where you should only add/remove dipole moments, as well as the partition function at 300 K.

 ---